vrmanideep/vtop-cli/README.md

 pip install -r requirements.txt
 ```
 ### 3. 🔑 Configuration
-To log in automatically, create a file named credentials.txt in the root directory.
+To log in automatically, edit the file named credentials.txt in the root directory.
+Create one if it does not exist.
+Make sure the name is `credentials.txt`

 Format:
-Line 1: Your Registration Number (e.g., 24BCExxxx)
+* Line 1: Your Registration Number (e.g., 24BCExxxx)
-Line 2: Your VTOP Password
+* Line 2: Your VTOP Password

 ```PlainText
 24BCAxxxx